Priest in Charge

 Sandi Weber

-Sandi joined our office at Holy Trinity in late October 2022.
-A mother to a busy household of six children, she works with us three mornings a week.
-She is passionate about her faith and serving others in a vibrant, Christian community.
+A mother to a busy household of six children, she works with us two days a week in the office and is passionate about her faith and serving others in a vibrant, Christian community.